-The 1st Annual Meeting of the ELRA/ISCA Special Interest Group on Under-Resourced Languages (SIGUL 2022) will provide a forum for the presentation and discussion of cutting-edge research in text and speech processing for under-resourced languages by academic and industry researchers.
-SIGUL 2022 will carry on the tradition of the CCURL-SLTU (Collaboration and Computing for Under-Resourced Languages – Spoken Language Technologies for Under-resourced languages) Workshop Series, which has been organized since 2008 and, as LREC Workshops, since 2014.
-As usual, this Workshop spans the research interest areas of less-resourced, under-resourced, endangered, minority and minoritized languages.
-Since this year LREC includes a track dedicated specifically to endangered and less-resourced languages, the workshop aims to be a venue for networking and discussion as much as for scientific debate.
+The 1st Annual Meeting of the ELRA/ISCA Special Interest Group on Under-resourced Languages (SIGUL 2022) provided a forum for the presentation and discussion of cutting-edge research in text and speech processing for under-resourced languages by academic and industry researchers.
+SIGUL 2022 carried on the tradition of the CCURL-SLTU (Collaboration and Computing for Under-Resourced Languages – Spoken Language Technologies for Under-resourced languages) Workshop Series, which has been organized since 2008 and, as LREC Workshops, since 2014.
+As usual, this Workshop spanned the research interest areas of less-resourced, under-resourced, endangered, minority and minoritized languages.
+Since LREC 2022 included a track dedicated specifically to endangered and less-resourced languages, SIGUL 2022 aimed to be a venue for networking and discussion as much as for scientific debate.

 Over the last years, research in Natural Language Processing for less-resourced languages has taken momentum.
 Initiatives and events have flourished, such as AfricaNLP, ComputEL, LT4All, as well as hackathons, toolkits, special interest groups (SIGEL) and journals’ special issues.
 The topic of less-resourced languages has ceased to be niche and has gained space in major conferences such as LREC and ACL (see for instance the ACL 2022 Theme Track on “Language Diversity: from Low-Resource to Endangered Languages”).